 Unusual for photolithography lenses, it has a simple M42 mount.
 It also has more working distance (about 18mm) and a shorter extension (about 150mm at 5x) than most photolithography lenses.
 The front element is in a narrow housing, unlike the fat can-shaped Zeiss photolithography lenses, making lighting easier.
 For all these reasons it is one of the simplest photolithography lenses to adapt to monochrome macro photography.

 Buyers should be aware that photolithography lenses achieve their big image circles, flat fields, high resolution, and zero distortion at the cost of giving up corrections for chromatic aberrations.
 They can only be used with monochromatic light, and best used with the right color of light.
 While 405nm light works well, the actual optimum color is not known to me.

 I wrote about it here, with example shots:

-In five years of looking, I have only seen two Nikon Engineering photolithography lenses on eBay, this one labeled 5x and another one labeled 1/5x, both from the same seller at the same time.
+In five years of looking, I have only seen two Nikon Engineering photolithography lenses on eBay, this one labeled 5x and another one labeled 1/5x, both from the same seller at the same time, for $1000 each.
 I bought this one, the 5x, and liked it so much that a year later I decided to buy the other one too.
 I don't need both.
 I decided to keep the other one because it has a slightly larger diameter lens, though it does not have an easy standard mount like this one.

 I will sell this for $900 plus shipping.